 \section{Related Work}

-Classical statistics on time series offers an abundance of work dealing with uncertainty quantification \cite{Papoulis1989}.
-Most notably in econometrics, a variety of heteroskedastic variance models lead to highly successful application in financial market volatility analyses \cite{Engle1982, Bollerslev1986, Mills1991}.
-An Autoregressive Conditional Heteroskedastic, or ARCH, model \cite{Engle1982}, and its generalized version, GARCH, \cite{Bollerslev1986} are two such methods.
+Classical statistics on time series offers an abundance of work dealing with uncertainty quantification \citep{Papoulis1989}.
+Most notably in econometrics, a variety of heteroskedastic variance models lead to highly successful application in financial market volatility analyses \citep{Engle1982, Bollerslev1986, Mills1991}.
+An Autoregressive Conditional Heteroskedastic, or ARCH, model \citep{Engle1982}, and its generalized version, GARCH, \citep{Bollerslev1986} are two such methods, the latter of which serves as one of our baselines.
 They assume an autoregressive moving-average, or ARMA, model to underlie the variance series.
 Besides its stationarity assumptions, long horizon forecasting using (G)ARCH is difficult \cite{Starica2005, Chen2019_optmultistepgarch} and is typically used in a one-step-ahead setting.
 We use the GARCH as one of our baselines.